dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeReader.md

 - `speed`: fast but may miss a few codes;
 - `coverage`: slow but try to find all codes, this is the default setting for a `BarcodeReader` instance;
 - `balance`: between `speed` and `coverage`;
-- `single`: optimized for scanning one single barcode from a video input, this is supported only by the sub-class [`BarcodeScanner`](./BarcodeScanner.md) and is also the default setting for a `BarcodeScanner` instance;
+- `single`: optimized for scanning one single barcode from a video input, this is supported only by the sub-class [`BarcodeScanner`](./BarcodeScanner.md) and is also the default setting for a `BarcodeScanner` instance.
-- `1d-optimal`: optimized for scanning linear / one-dimensional barcodes from a video input, this is supported only by the sub-class [`BarcodeScanner`](./BarcodeScanner.md).

 > NOTE